FelixFelicis7/Churn-and-Customer-Lifetime-Value-CLV-Analysis-for-Fintech-Advisory-Product/README.md

 #### Business Questions and Objectives

 1.Churn Analysis

+- Overall & Trend:
-What is the overall and churn rate for annual vs. monthly subscribers?
+  - What is the overall and churn rate for annual vs. monthly subscribers?
-How have monthly vs. annual subscription churn rates evolved from Jan 2020–Dec 2021?
+  - How have monthly vs. annual subscription churn rates evolved from Jan 2020–Dec 2021?
+- Segment Differences:
-Which age cohorts exhibit the highest churn risk?
+  - Which age cohorts(e.g.'25-40','40-55',etc.) exhibit the highest churn risk?

-2.Revenue Forecasting
-Given steady new-customer growth, what’s the expected 2022 topline?

-3.Call-Center Staffing
-How many cases/day (and per hour) should we expect in 2022 to maintain SLAs?
+- Tenure
+  - What is the average time-to-churn (mean & median customer lifetime) in each age × product segment?
+- Risk
+  - How can we define low / medium / high churn-risk levels, and what is the distribution of those levels across age groups?

-4.Customer Lifetime Value
+2. Customer Lifetime Value (CLV)
+- Value by Segment
-What is the CLV by subscription type and age segment, and which cohorts deserve premium retention spend?
+  -What is the CLV for each age group and subscription type?
+- Value & Risk Matrix
+  -Which cohorts combine high CLV with high churn risk, and which are low-risk/low-value?

+3. Revenue Forecasting

+- Assuming steady new-customer growth, how will historical churn trends and CLV projections drive 2022 revenue for annual vs. monthly plans?
+- Under a 5–10% reduction in churn among high-risk cohorts, what incremental revenue uplift could we expect in 2022?

+#### Key Insigts

+High-risk cohorts: e.g. monthly subscribers aged 18–25 churn at 45% vs. 22% overall

+High-value at risk: 35–44-year-olds on annual plans have the highest CLV yet moderate churn risk

+Revenue drivers: a 5% reduction in monthly churn yields a $XM lift in 2022

+Staffing hotspots: peak call volume between 10 AM–12 PM on weekdays

+#### Strategic Recommendations To Stakeholders

+1. Marketing & Growth
+- Tailored campaigns for “high-CLV/high-risk” cohorts (e.g. exclusive webinars)
+- Referral bonuses for low-risk/high-CLV segments

+2. Product & Customer Success
+- Feature prioritization: invest in in-app guidance where churn spikes
+- Proactive outreach: automated check-ins for cohorts at 80% probability of churn

+3 Finance & Operations
+- Pricing experiments: test annual discounts vs. monthly promotions to optimize CLV
+- Staffing plan: align care-team headcount with forecasted case-volume heatmap

+#### Limitations & Next Steps
+- Data gaps: e.g. no in-product usage logs
+- Model refinements: incorporate NLP on case topics
+- Extended analyses: lifetime value by channel-of-acquisition